reecemartin/leetcode-solution-space/readme.txt

 Here are some problems I would like to solve, I will add to this as more problems come to mind.

 Problems:
+- Implement Binary Search in Python and then in Rust
 - Existing Problems Solved in Python also solved in Rust